Imperatrice

-A bay mare bred in New Jersey, Imperatrice was bred by William H. LaBoyteaux, president of Johnson & Higgins.
-He died in 1947 and his horses were all sold by the Executors of the LaBoyteaux Estate.
-Among them, Imperatrice was purchased for $30,000 by Christopher Chenery's Meadow Stud.
+A bay mare, Imperatrice was bred in New Jersey by William H. LaBoyteaux, president of Johnson & Higgins.
+He died in 1947 and his horses were all sold by the executors of the LaBoyteaux Estate.
+Imperatrice was purchased for $30,000 by Christopher Chenery's and spent the remainder of her life at his Meadow Stud in Virginia.
 Trained for LaBoyteaux by George M. Odom, she raced 31 times with 11 wins, 7 shows, and 2 places.
 Some of her winning efforts included the New England Oaks, New Rochelle Handicap, the Test Stakes, and the Fall Highweight Handicap.